 encrypted string that allows us to authenticate your device and match it to your

-job request and copy it to the root directory of your storage device.
-The file
+specified in your job request and copy it to the root directory of your storage

 Each device you send must include the unique